isomerpages/enterprisesg-cpso/pages/privacy.md

 ### **Government of Singapore Privacy Statement**

-1. This is a Government of Singapore digital service.<br>
+1. This is a Government of Singapore digital service.

 2. If you are only browsing this website, we do not capture data that allows us to identify you individually.<br>